 5. What should be included with the data files?

 Background documentation helps other researchers to understand how to re-use your data.
-Any documentation pertaining to the research should be deposited with the data files.
-Documents that should be deposited along with your data include: Administrative forms, questionnaires, code lists, manuals, analytic notes, reports and any documents useful for understanding how the data was collected and how it may be used.
+Any documents pertaining to the research should be deposited with the data files, such as administrative forms, questionnaires, code lists, manuals, analytic notes, reports and any documents useful for understanding how the data was collected and how it may be used.

 6. How will DataFirst make the data available?

 All data deposited with us will be available to the research community through a data access model chosen by you as the data owner.